justinamiller/DotNet-Coding-Guidelines/README.md

 Again, this is to be consistent with the Microsoft .NET framework and avoids type indicators in the identifier.

 ### Tip #35
 👍 Try to use record types for immutable objects.
-Record types is a new feature introduced in C# 9 where it simplfies your code.
+Record types are a new feature introduced in C# 9 where it simplifies your code.
 For example, the following code:
 ```
 public class Person
 {